supragya/CubedAI/README.md

 PyOpengl based Rubik cube game and its AI

 ## Installation procedure
+Use the command `pip install -r requirements.txt` to install the dependencies

 ## Running the code
+TBD

 ## Cube visualization
 The rubik's cube is visualized in a `pygame` window using `OpenGl`.
 The cube is represented using faces, surfaces and points.